grf/beautiful-news/ReadMe.md

 ## Getting Started

 These instructions will get you a copy of the project up and running.
-It assumes a Unix-like system.
+It assumes a Unix-like system, like MacOS.

 ### Prerequisites

 A working recentish version of ruby, and, optionally, a shell-level ``open`` command - on my Mac, this opens the ``Preview.app`` on the recently downloaded files.
-Edit the line ``DISPLAY_PROGRAM`` in the script ``beautiful-news`` to change it.
+Edit the line ``DISPLAY_PROGRAM`` in the script ``beautiful-news`` to change it for your system.

 ### Installing

-Decide where you want the system to live, and change to the parent directory.
+Decide where you want the files to reside, and change to that directory.
 Then:

 ```
-$ gem install nokogiri
+$ sudo gem install nokogiri
 $ git clone
 $ ln -s beautiful-news/beautiful-news ~/bin/beautiful-news
 $ beautiful-news